-Investment Office Staff Program Responsible Party Responsibility Total Fund All Programs Periodically review the policies and make recommendations to the Committee regarding new policy development, policy revisions, repeals, and any other aspect that the staff considers pertinent.
-Engage with other asset class staff, consultants, and other pertinent parties to seek advice and counsel regarding investment strategy and investment results.
-Develop and maintain investment procedures, program guidelines, and sub-program guidelines.
-Develop and maintain all procedures, investment program guidelines, and sub-program guidelines required for the management and implementation of the CalPERS Governance and Sustainability Strategy, consistent with board-approved policy.
-Implement and adhere to all policies.
-Undertake all aspects of program portfolio management, including investment transactions, use of leverage, and monitoring,
+Ref # Program Responsible Party Responsibility 1.
+Total Fund All Programs Periodically review the policies and make recommendations to the Committee regarding new policy development, policy revisions, repeals, and any other aspect that the staff considers pertinent.
+2. Total Fund All Programs Engage with other asset class staff, consultants, and pertinent parties to seek advice and counsel regarding investment strategy and investment results.
+3. Total Fund All Programs Develop and maintain investment procedures, program guidelines, and sub-program guidelines.